 Our local cuisine is rather special too: wild salmon, seafood, venison and game, and possibly the best beef and lamb in the country are all found hereabouts in abundance.
 The area’s rich seafaring and agricultural traditions not only survive, albeit in more modern form, but are flourishing too, and the quality of our local produce is second to none.
 Not for nothing have some of our larger food producers attained international acclaim – think Baxters of Speyside, Walkers Shortbread, Lossie Seafoods.
 Then we have whisky …

 More than half of Scotland’s malt whisky distilleries are situated in the Speyside area; among them are famous names such as Glenfarclas, Glenlivet, Glenfiddich, Tamdhu, Cardhu and Macallan.
-Banffshire alone has 30 distilleries, including our new, single estate, Ballindalloch Distillery.
-Over 40 are listed on the ‘Whisky Trail’, including the historic Dallas Dhu, which no longer produces whisky and is now run by Historic Scotland as a museum.
+Banffshire alone has 29 distilleries, including our own Ballindalloch Single Malt Distillery.
+Over 40 are listed on the ‘Whisky Trail’ (although not all of them are in Banffshire), including the historic Dallas Dhu, which no longer produces whisky and is now run by Historic Scotland as a museum.
 Also open to visitors is Speyside Cooperage, the only place in the UK where you can experience the ancient art of coopering.

 Those whose interests incline to the historical will find traces of the area’s past are everywhere.
 The first Pictish settlers left their mark on the landscape with the standing stones, cairns and stone circles that scatter the moorlands.
 The real Macbeth was crowned King of Scotland in 1040 at Pitgaveny near Elgin, and Balvenie Castle, seven centuries old, lists the names of Edward I of England and Mary Queen of Scots in its visitors’ book.
 Our own Ballindalloch Castle and the neighbouring fortifications of Brodie Castle and Gordon Castle recall the time when Scotland’s most powerful clans called this their home.